Tickborne Disease Data

 About Lyme disease

-• Reported cases of Lyme remained stable from 2017-2021, however reported cases increased by over 230% in 2022 with much of this significant increase attributed to the Council of State and Territorial Epidemiologists (CSTE) case definition change for Lyme disease.
+- Reported cases of Lyme remained stable from 2018-2021, however reported cases increased in 2022 as a result of the Council of State and Territorial Epidemiologists (CSTE) case definition change for Lyme disease.

 About Anaplasmosis and Ehrlichiosis